ds-steven-matison/stargate-postman-demo/README.md

 # stargate-postman-demo
- A demonstration of all of the Rest, Document, and GraphQL API Calls in Stargate Documentation
+ A Postman demonstration of all of the Rest, Document, and GraphQL API Calls in Stargate Documentation.

 This collection and environment is tested against stargate docker: